The Challenge: Total Madness: Final Challenge

-Final Push: Players follow a trail until they reach the glacier where the finish line is set up.
+Final Push: Players follow a trail towards a glacier where the finish line is set up.
 Tribunal members have a two-minute headstart and the Instant Elimination winners have a one-minute headstart.
 Along the way, there are a series of math operations, the solution of which forms the combination to unlock a skull that they must smash before proceeding.
-The first male and female to cross the finish line are declared the winners of Total Madness and receive $500,000 each.
+The first male and female finalist to cross the finish line are declared the winners of Total Madness and receive $500,000 each.